-3 Cr.
-Developmental Reading 090 Techniques of
+Developmental Reading 090 3 Cr.
+Techniques of

 Reading/Learning (3 Lec.)
 Developmental Reading 090 is designed to meet individual needs for proficiency in reading comprehension, vocabulary development, study skills and reading for success in academic areas and career advancement.
 It emphasizes learning how to learn and includes reading/learning experiences developed to strengthen the total educational background of each student.
+Developmental

-Developmental Reading 090 and 091 are offered in a laboratory setting employing varied instructional methods.
+Reading 090 and 091 are offered in a laboratory setting employing varied instructional methods.

-3 Cr.
-Developmental Reading 091 Techniques of
+Developmental Reading 091 3 Cr.
+Techniques of

-(3 Lec.)
-Reading/Learning Developmental Reading 091 is designed to meet individual needs for proficiency in reading comprehension, vocabulary development, study skills and reading for success in academic areas and career advancement.
-It emphasizes learning how to learn and includes reading/learning experiences developed to strengthen the total educational background of each student.
+Reading/Learning (3 Lec.)
+Developmental Reading 091 is designed to meet individual needs for proficiency in reading comprehension, vocabulary development, study skills and reading for success in academic areas and career advancement.
+It emphasizes learning how to learn and includes reading/ learning experiences developed strengthen the total educational background of each student.
 Developmental Reading 091 is offered in a laboratory setting employing varied instructional methods.